 Dine at a Techy Restaurant

-Now the kids are older it can be great to go to restaurants together but it still needs to be interesting so try Inamo which has no waiters as you order your meal through projections on the table.
-Instead of reading about your food, each dish is projected onto space where your plate will be so you can get a much better idea of what your meal will be like.
+Dining with teens isn't as tricky as dining with infants or small children, but we get it: It still has to be cool.
+Try Inamo in Soho, where you order your meal through projections on the table.
+Instead of reading about your food, each dish is projected onto the space where your plate will be so you can get a much better idea of what your meal will look like.

 Go to Court

-Forget the TV, this is real life.
+Forget television, this is real life.
 Visitors over 14 are allowed in the public galleries at courts to watch trials, including the most famous criminal court in the world, the Old Bailey.
 (The correct name is the Central Criminal Court but the name Old Bailey is still used regularly.)

 Try Afternoon Tea

-I've been to most afternoon tea venues in London so have broken down my reviews into lists by price and my favorites to help you choose.
-The top places in London usually have to be booked up to 3 months in advance but there are many other great places to try too.
+Beware that the top places in London usually have to be booked up to three months in advance, but don't fret — there are many other great places to try too.